OctopusDeploy/blog/blog/2019-08/octopus-release-2019.8/index.md

 ![Octopus Deploy 2019.8 announcement fireworks](blogimage-shipping-2019-8.png)

 We are shipping Octopus Deploy 2019.8.
-The most visible change is an improvement to the deployment process editor, but there are a bunch of other enhancements our users have requested.
+The most visible change is an improvement to the deployment process editor, but there are many other enhancements, all of which have come from user requests.
 Hopefully there's something for everyone in this one.

 ## Streamlined deployment process editor